draxork/opentrustprotocol-witness/README.md

 - Audit trails for all operations

 ### Validation
-- Input validation for all oracle operations
+- Input validation for all witness operations
 - Outcome verification before recording
 - Custom validation rules support
 - Error handling and logging